clasqm/freedos-repo/Commandline.md

     + WAITTIME - Pause PC until a specified time is reached.
     + XRAY - find text strings inside binary files.
 Alternatively use SRCH or RT.

-+ [BATPOWER 2](./zip/batpwr2.zip ) v2 - DOS Commandline utilities by various authors.
-Please note that this is is the current "Miscellaneous" container and that it will be updated from time to time.
++ [BATPOWER 2](./zip/batpwr2.zip ) v3 - DOS Commandline utilities by various authors.
 Please see \FDOS\DOC\BATPOWER for more info on each command as well as the author's details and licensing conditions.
     + AAVIRUS - A virus checker.
     + ADVSET - Advenced version of SET.
     + ALIGN - Aligns data in ASCII text files into neat columns.
     + Set foreground or background colors and do keyboard reassignment using ANSI driver for DOS (NANSI.SYS in FreeDOS).
     + ARC2ARC - Archive converter.
 Requires external de/archiving programs.
     + ASKME - A simple command line utility to use in batch files to prompt for Y/N questions, and have the DOS Errorlevel set on exit.
+    + BCD - Create a fake CD-ROM drive.
     + BIGDIR - Scans an entire disk, and outputs the names and paths of all the files larger than a given size.
     + COM2EXE - convert .COM to .EXE files.
     + CTRLCAPS - Use Caps Lock as CTRL.
+    +  DELAY - A simple program to replace the use of PAUSE inside of a batch file
     + FA -  A file analyzer that FA recognizes many file packers, compilers, encruptors etc.
     + FIXCAPS - Fix Caps Lock to avoid tEXT tHAT lOOKS lIKE tHIS.